apache/incubator-hugegraph/APACHE_PROPOSAL.md

 ### Initial Source

-This project consists of 2 core sub-projects and 8 complementary sub-projects, all of which are hosted by [GitHub  hugegraph organization](https://github.com/orgs/hugegraph/repositories) since 2018, the codes are already under Apache License Version 2.0.
+This project consists of 2 core sub-projects and 8 complementary sub-projects, all of which are hosted by [GitHub  hugegraph organization](https://github.com/orgs/hugegraph/repositories) since 2018.
+The codes are already under Apache License Version 2.0.
 The git address of sub-project repositories are as follows:

 1. The graph database repository `hugegraph`, core sub-project, including graph server, graph engine and graph storage: https://github.com/hugegraph/hugegraph
 2. The graph computing repository `hugegraph-computer`, core sub-project, including graph computing and graph algorithms: https://github.com/hugegraph/hugegraph-computer